1940

 where Jack was a popular member.
 Men’s clubs were common gathering places for executives

-Finally the plane was serviced and the Fryes and Kel departed for the east coast.
-A flight never
+at their Overland Park estate.
+Finally the plane was repaired and the Fryes and Kel departed

-wife and friends throughout the years.
-In addition to being a rancher, Kel was also at one time
+telling the tale many times to his wife and friends throughout the years.
+In addition to being a

-president of the Coconino and Yavapai Cattle Growers Association, executive secretary for
+rancher, Kel was also a one-time president of the Coconino and Yavapai Cattle Growers

-Arizona Governor, Robert T. Jones, and a member of the Arizona House of Representatives and
+Association, executive secretary for Arizona Governor Robert T. Jones, and a member of the

 A Frigid Flight Over the Central Plains